Union County, New Mexico: Politics

 Like all of Eastern New Mexico, Union County is heavily Republican.
 The county has not voted for a Democratic presidential candidate since 1948.
 Hillary Clinton in 2016 received the worst showing for a Democrat in the county's history – but this was partially due to a large migration towards third-party candidates such as New Mexico native and former governor Gary Johnson, who ran as a libertarian.
-In 2020, Donald Trump went on to receive the best performance for a Republican in the county's history.